-The zero intercept correlation between S_p and V_t (Figure 8) indicates that even small precipitation resulted in a plume.
-It also suggests that almost all rainwater precipitated over the watersheds of the Dominguez Channel, Los Angeles, San Gabriel, and Santa Ana rivers was discharged to the coastal ocean and formed the plume.
+The zero intercept correlation between S_p and V_t (Fig. 8) indicates that even small precipitation resulted in a plume.
+It also suggests that almost all rainwater precipitated over the watersheds of Dominguez Channel, Los Angeles, San Gabriel, and Santa Ana rivers was discharged to the coastal ocean and formed the plume.
 The portion of infiltrated water was apparently very small.
-We assume that the freshwater discharged into the coastal ocean spreads horizontally, the vertical structure of the plume being characterized by highly stable stratification (Garvine 1982, Chao and Boicourt 1986, Garvine 1987, O'Donnell 1990, Fong and Geyer 2001, Pritchard and Huntley 2002).
-In the most primitive model, the vertical extension of the plume water can be roughly assumed as a constant.
-The volume of low salinity water producing the plume (V_p) is the plume area (S_p) times the plume depth (H); it is proportional to the total volume of precipitated water accumulated in the watershed, which is the accumulated precipitation estimated by Equation (1) (V_t) times the constant watershed area (S_w) .
+We assume that the fresh water discharged into the coastal ocean spreads horizontally, the vertical structure of the plume being characterized by highly stable stratification (Garvine, 1982; Chao and Boicourt, 1986; Garvine, 1987; O'Donnell, 1990; Fong and Geyer, 2001; Pritchard and